 During the COVID-19 pandemic, the FDA’s temporary policy on food labeling requirements allows manufacturers to substitute up to 2 percent of ingredients – without changing their product labels.
 Substitutions cannot include top allergens.

-The Q&A updates come after lobbying from nonprofit allergy organizations, and after almost 2,900 people submitted comments on the temporary policy, which was announced on May 22.
-The majority of those comments are from food allergy families objecting to any relaxation in label guidance.
+The Q&A updates come after lobbying from nonprofit allergy organizations, and after almost 2,900 people submitted comments on the temporary policy, which was announced on May 22, 2020.
+The majority of those comments were from food allergy families objecting to any relaxation in label guidance.
 Most of those commenters ask the FDA to rescind the temporary policy.

 In this article, Allergic Living looks at the FDA’s new Q&A of clarifications, and reveals how they have sharply divided the food allergy community.
 Some advocates hail the clarifications as a big improvement and reassurance that manufacturers will avoid potential allergens in any substitutions.
 Others are objecting that the updated guidance still doesn’t go nearly far enough to protect food-allergic consumers.